AR-sieve Bootstrap for High-dimensional Time Series: Introduction

 The main goal of this paper is to extend the AR-sieve bootstrap to high-dimensional time series.
-Due to the curse of dimensionality, traditional AR-sieve bootstrap fails in the high-dimensional case.
-This is because the AR model approximation for high-dimensional time series could result in a large approximation error, and the bootstrap procedure on high-dimensional i.i.d residual is also inaccurate.
+Due to the curse of dimensionality, the traditional AR-sieve bootstrap fails in the high-dimensional case.
+This is because the AR model approximation for high-dimensional time series could result in a large approximation error, and the bootstrap procedure on high-dimensional independent and identically distributed (i.i.d.)\ residuals is also inaccurate.
 The curse of dimensionality on traditional bootstrap methods is demonstrated vividly in \citet{el_karoui_can_2018}.
-As a remedy, reducing the parameter space is essential for successful modifying bootstrap methods.
-Fitting sparse models and low-rank models to high-dimensional data are two commonly used techniques to eliminate the curse of dimensionality. \cite{Chernozhukov_Chetverikov_Kato2017} provide theoretical guarantee on the bootstrap approximation for the distribution of the sample mean vector for high-dimensional i.i.d data. \cite{Chen2018} studies the bootstrap approximation for U-statistics constructed by high-dimensional i.i.d data. \cite{Ahn_Reinsel1988} propose a nested reduce-rank structure for coefficients in multivariate AR time series model.
-For high-dimensional time series, \citet{krampe_bootstrap_2019} consider AR-sieve bootstrap for vector AR time series with sparse coefficients.
-In this article, we will contribute to proposing an appropriate low-rank model for AR-sieve bootstrap on high-dimensional stationary time series.
+As a remedy, reducing the parameter space is essential for successfully modifying bootstrap methods.
+Fitting sparse models and low-rank models to high-dimensional data is one of the commonly used techniques to eliminate the curse of dimensionality. \citet{Chernozhukov_Chetverikov_Kato2017} provide a theoretical guarantee on the bootstrap approximation for the distribution of the sample mean vector for high-dimensional i.i.d.\ data. \citet{Chen2018} studies the bootstrap approximation for $U$ statistics constructed with high-dimensional i.i.d data. \citet{Ahn_Reinsel1988} propose a nested reduced-rank structure for coefficients in multivariate AR time series models.
+For high-dimensional time series, \citet{zhang_bootstrapping_2014} study bootstrap inference for weakly dependent time series based on a general Gaussian approximation theory, and \citet{krampe_bootstrap_2019} consider the AR-sieve bootstrap for vector AR time series with sparse coefficients.
+In this article, we will contribute to proposing an appropriate low-rank model for the AR-sieve bootstrap on high-dimensional time series.